 Echoing an important decision of the Colorado Supreme Court, the United States Supreme Court’s Justices have returned to the bench for the second half of the term.
 The Justices will hear the oral arguments on many pivotal and controversial subjects, including the latest travel ban, the government’s ability to seize emails stored on foreign servers, and gerrymandering challenges.

 On December 5, 2017, the SCOTUS heard oral arguments in our very own Colorado case of Masterpiece Cake Shop v.
 Colorado Civil Rights Commission.
 The highest court is set to decide whether Colorado public accommodation anti-discriminatory law violates the First Amendment Free Speech and Free Exercise rights of a baker, whose sincerely held religious beliefs about marriage prevented him from creating a custom-made wedding cake for a same-sex couple.
 This landmark case is a reminder of the hard work, dedication, and relentless fight for equality and the rights of the individual by both The American Civil Liberties Union and Colorado Trial Lawyers’ Association.
-The attorneys at Larson & Larimer are all proud and dedicated members of Colorado Trial Lawyers’ Association.
+The personal injury attorneys at Larson & Larimer are all proud and dedicated members of Colorado Trial Lawyers’ Association.